embarklabs/blog/source/_posts/2020-04-02-2020-smart-contract-security-analysis-with-mythx.md

 The rest of this article will assume you have Embark installed globally, and therefore available from the CLI.

 ### Create a MythX account
 You'll need to [create a MythX account](https://docs.mythx.io/en/latest/getting-started/index.html) before any contracts can be submitted.
 The dashboard of this account will list all completed analyses.
 Signing up for a free plan is easy.
 The free plan is a great way to test out MythX's features without forking over any dollary-doos.
-You may skip the step of connecting your Ethereum address with MetaMask if you'd like, as a username and password are sufficient to proceed with this tutorial.
+You may skip the step of connecting your Ethereum address with MetaMask if you'd like, as a username, password, and API key are sufficient to proceed with this tutorial.

+### Obtain a MythX API key
+Once you've created a MythX account, we need to obtain an API key.
+This can be done on the [Tools page](https://dashboard.mythx.io/#/console/tools).
+Simply enter your MythX password and click the "Generate API Key" button.
+We will use the API key in Step 4.

 ## Step 2.
 Create a &ETH;App
 For this article, we will be creating a demo &ETH;App to use as a base for submitting our first contract for analysis.
 However, if you already have a &ETH;App with contracdts that you'd like to use instead, simply skip this step.